DigitalState/Demo/resource/fixtures/assets/README.md

 - key: The key, or keys, from the list of defined keys this permission affects.
 For example: `user`.
 - attributes: The attributes granted by this permission.
 For example: `READ`.

-Given the above examples, whoever is assignes this permission would grant them the `READ` action on `user` entities that are owned by the `BusinessUnit` with uuid `a9d68bf7-5000-49fe-8b00-33dde235b327`.
+Given the above examples, whoever is assigned this permission would grant them the `READ` action on `user` entities that are owned by the `BusinessUnit` with uuid `a9d68bf7-5000-49fe-8b00-33dde235b327`.

 ### Asset Entity